GATO: GPU-Accelerated and Batched Trajectory Optimization for Scalable Edge Model Predictive Control: Abstract

 \section{Abstract}

 While Model Predictive Control (MPC) delivers strong performance across robotics applications, solving the underlying (batches of) nonlinear trajectory optimization (TO) problems online remains computationally demanding.
-Existing GPU-accelerated approaches typically (i) parallelize a single solve to meet real-time deadlines, (ii) scale to very large batches at slower-than-real-time rates, or (iii) achieve speed by restricting model generality (e.g., point-mass dynamics or a single linearization).
+Existing GPU-accelerated approaches either parallelize single solves, handle large batches at sub-real-time rates, or sacrifice model generality for speed.
 This leaves a large gap in solver performance for many state-of-the-art MPC applications that require real-time batches of tens to low-hundreds of solves.
 As such, we present GATO, an open source, GPU-accelerated, batched TO solver co-designed across algorithm, software, and computational hardware to deliver real-time throughput for these moderate batch size regimes.
 Our approach leverages a combination of block-, warp-, and thread-level parallelism within and across solves for ultra-high performance.
 We demonstrate the effectiveness of our approach through a combination of: simulated benchmarks showing speedups of $18-21\times$ over CPU baselines and $1.4-16\times$ over GPU baselines as batch size increases; case studies highlighting improved disturbance rejection and convergence behavior; and finally a validation on hardware using an industrial manipulator.
 We open source GATO to support reproducibility and adoption.